hieventure/mongoquick/README.md

 **Permission Denied**: Check database user permissions or use admin credentials

+**Profile Not Found**: Use `mongoquick profile list` to see available profiles

 ---

-**Simple MongoDB connection testing and database initialization for developers who want things to just work.**
+**Smart MongoDB connection management for developers who want environment switching to just work.**